amila-ku/go-locust/README.md

 ```

-* HostUrl : locust endpoiint to connect to, ex : http://locust.loadenv.io:8089
+* hostUrl : locust endpoiint to connect to, ex : http://locust.loadenv.io:8089

-* Users : Number of users to simulate
+* users : Number of users to simulate

-* HatchRate : How many users to be added per second
+* hatchRate : How many users to be added per second

 complete example: